Hendy/umbraco-look/README.md

 			//		"colour:red" - a tag "red", in group "colour"
 			//
 			// A group must contain only alphanumeric / underscore chars and be less
 			// than 50 chars.
-The first colon in the string is used as the delimieter,
+The first colon in the string is used as the delimeter,
 			// so to use a colon char in a tag (in the default un-named group) it must be
 			// escaped by prefixing with a colon.
 			// eg.